-Tara spent February and March 2022 on a Pegasus Scholarship at Fordham University School of Law in New York City.
-As a Visting Scholar, she conducted research and provided legal advice on human rights projects at the Leitner Centre for International Law and Justice.
+In 2022, Tara completed a Pegasus Scholarship at Fordham University School of Law in New York City.
+As a Visting Scholar, she conducted research and advised on human rights projects at the Leitner Centre for International Law and Justice.

-Prior to coming to the Bar Tara worked in the UK and abroad as a legal adviser and researcher specialised in human rights and international law.
-She was awarded the Frank Jennings Fellowship by Front Line Defenders in 2009, and appointed research assistant to the UN Special Rapporteur on Human Rights Defenders.
-She spent two years at the OSCE Missions in Bosnia & Herzegovina and Kosovo, and worked as a legal adviser to Amnesty International’s Campaign for International Justice.
-Prior to pupillage, she spent two years at REDRESS leading a project on improving access to justice and reparations for victims of crime across the EU.
+Prior to coming to the Bar, Tara worked in the UK and abroad as a legal adviser and researcher specialising in human rights and international law.
+She was appointed research assistant to the UN Special Rapporteur on Human Rights Defenders, having been awarded the Frank Jennings Fellowship by Front Line Defenders.
+She worked at Amnesty International and the OSCE Missions in Bosnia & Herzegovina and Kosovo, before leading a two-year project at REDRESS on improving access to justice and reparations for victims of crime across the EU.

 Tara graduated with an LLB (First Class Honours) in Law & European Studies from the University of Limerick.
-She has an LLM (Distinction) in Public International Law from the LSE, where she received the Lauterpacht Higgins Prize for Public International Law.
+She has an LLM (Distinction) in Public International Law from the London School of Economics, where she received the Lauterpacht Higgins Prize for Public International Law.

 Expertise